 - Evaluation of projects and programmes of the biennial Programme and Budget (including thematic and cross-cutting evaluation, regional or country programme evaluation);

 - Organisational evaluation (which refers to the functioning of the Council of Europe), including institutional arrangements, Council of Europe offices and Partial Agreements.

-DIO Evaluation Guidelines describe the implementation modalities of the Policy.
+DIO Evaluation Guidelines (being revised) describe the implementation modalities of the Policy.
 They are meant for everyone who wants to understand how evaluation works in the CoE from the identification of evaluation topics, the planning and preparation, to the implementation of an evaluation and its follow-up.